othiym23/packard/README.md

 # packard

 Optimize the storage of media files on fixed-size storage volumes.
-Currently supports FLAC files with Vorbis comments.
+Currently supports FLAC files with Vorbis comments, AAC files in QuickTime containers (`.m4a` files), and MP3 files with ID3v2 tags.

 ## usage